Code-Institute-Submissions/milestone_2_Game_Sales_Dashboard/README.md

 - Multiple desktops (various sizes)

 Some examples of the physical testing carried out by myself on certain parts of the site include:
+- Checked for the correct amount of data
+    - I checked the amount of data entries by clicking on each of the selectors, and adding up the total for each of the numbers that were displayed per game/console/genre/publisher selectors, these all totalled 200, therefore indicating that the full dataset was present.
 - Reset Filters button
     - In order to test the reset filters button, I applied various filters by selecting a console type, genre type, publisher type and used multiple filters from the charts.
     - I then checked the data being shown was specific to the filters that had been applied.